Ashkanfarhady/Themis/README.md

 It will forward the requests randomly to your backends

 You have to create a config file in yaml format and put your backends addresses there.
 (Also there is an example in the repository)
-And the address of that config file, shoud be export to environment as a variable.
+And the address of that config file, shoud be exported to environment as a variable.

 You have to provide your desired port as an argument